Rhaegar Targaryen, as depicted by Karla Ortiz in The World of Ice & Fire.

 During the great tourney at Harrenhal, Rhaegar seemed unstoppable and defeated even Ser Arthur Dayne.
 Taking the winter rose crown for the queen of love and beauty, he revealed his interest in Lyanna Stark by passing over his wife, Princess Elia of Dorne, and setting it in Lyanna's lap.
 Eddard Stark later recalled that moment as "when all the smiles died".
 The next year, Rhaegar seemingly kidnapped Lyanna, for reasons unknown.
 This act ultimately triggered Robert's Rebellion and the downfall of the Targaryen dynasty.

 Some believe that Rhaegar spent the beginning of Robert's Rebellion, also known as the War of the Usurper, with Lyanna Stark at the tower of joy in the Red Mountains of Dorne.
-Aerys sent Gerold Hightower, the Lord Commander of the Kingsguard, to retrieve Rhaegar.
-Leaving Gerold, Arthur Dayne, and Oswell Whent at the tower, Rhaegar returned to the crownlands and took command of the Targaryen army after the defeat of his friend Jon Connington in the Battle of the Bells.
+King Aerys sent Ser Gerold Hightower, the Lord Commander of the Kingsguard, to retrieve Rhaegar.
+Leaving Ser Gerold, Ser Arthur Dayne, and Ser Oswell Whent at the tower, Rhaegar returned to the crownlands and took command of the Targaryen army after the defeat of his friend Jon Connington in the battle of the Bells.
 Ser Jaime Lannister was left at the Red Keep to protect Rhaegar's father and family.

 The circumstances of Rhaegar's taking of Lyanna, and of her reaction to it, remain unknown.
 The Starks, Brandon Stark in particular, saw it as an abduction, and Robert Baratheon imagined that Rhaegar was raping Lyanna while he kept her prisoner.
 However, the Targaryen tradition sees Rhaegar acting out of true love for Lyanna.
 Lord Eddard Stark, Lyanna's brother, and Lord Howland Reed found her at Rhaegar's tower of joy in Dorne.
 Lyanna died in the Red Mountains after Eddard's arrival and his defeat of the three Kingsguard.
 She made her brother give a promise, the content of which remains unknown.